Trafficante crime family: Early underworld bosses in Tampa

-Trafficante Sr. and the Cuba casinos
+Trafficante Sr. and the casinos in Cuba

-Santo Trafficante Sr. had now taken over organized crime activities in a majority of the city and started to teach his son Santo Trafficante Jr. how to run these operations.
-In Trafficante Sr.'s adult life he portrayed himself as a successful Tampa cigar factory owner.
-Santo was being watched closely by police and made Salvatore "Red" Italiano the acting boss.
+By the early 1940s, Santo Trafficante Sr. had taken over most of the organized crime activities in the city and started teaching his son Santo Trafficante Jr. how to run these criminal operations.
+Trafficante Sr. became a successful Tampa cigar factory owner.
+During the late 1940s, Trafficante Sr. came under constant police surveillance and attempted to avoid the unwanted attention by making Salvatore "Red" Italiano his acting boss.

-With the Kefauver hearings and Charlie Wall testifying in 1950, both Trafficantes fled to Cuba.
-Trafficante Sr. had always wanted to make it big in Cuban casinos and dispatched his son, Santo, Jr., to Havana in 1946 to help operate a mob-owned casino.
+In 1950, Senator Kefauver began an investigation into organized crime, founding what would become known as the Kefauver Committee.
+The Committee called on Tampa mobster Charlie Wall to testify about organized crime in Tampa and Florida as a whole.
+To avoid testifying, both Trafficante Sr. and his son fled to Cuba.
+Trafficante Sr. had always wanted to enlarge his illegal activities in Cuba and dispatched his son, Santo Jr., to Havana in 1946 to help operate a mob-owned casino.
 The Tampa mob made a considerable amount of money in Cuba, but never achieved its ambition of making the island part of its territory.
-After the hearings ended the Trafficantes returned to Tampa to find out that Italiano had just fled to Mexico, leaving Jimmy Lumia the biggest mobster in the city.
-Santo Sr. had Lumia killed after finding out he had been bad mouthing him while he was in Cuba.
-With Lumia eliminated Trafficante took over again.
+After the hearings ended, the Trafficante's returned to Tampa to find out that Italiano had fled to Mexico, leaving Jimmy Lumia the biggest mobster in the city.
+Santo Sr. had Lumia killed after finding out that Lumia had disparaged him while he was in Cuba.
+With Lumia eliminated, Trafficante was once again the primary organized crime figure in Tampa.

 In 1953 Santo Jr. survived a shooting.
-The family suspected the perpetrator was Charlie Wall and consequently, in 1955, had him killed.
+The family suspected the perpetrator was Charlie Wall and had him killed in 1955.
 Trafficante remained the boss of Tampa until he died of natural causes in 1954.